Skip to main content

 Kids will love the Whales of Iceland exhibition in the harbour area, which features life-size models of the 23 species of Whale found around Iceland’s coast.

-Where to stay
+Where to stay in Reykjavik

 Hotel Holt, one of Reykjavík's first hotels, is full to the brim with paintings, drawings and sculptures (the largest private art collection in Iceland).
 It’s not cheap but there are bargains to be had at certain times of the year.